The Phantom (1996 film): Plot

-In the early 16th century, a young boy helplessly witnesses his father killed by Kabai Sengh, the ruthless leader of the Sengh Brotherhood, who attacked their ship.
-The boy jumps overboard and is washed ashore on Bengalla, an island where local tribesmen find him and take him to their village.
-There he is given the Skull Ring, swears to devote his life to the destruction of piracy, greed, cruelty, and injustice, and as an adult, adopts the identity of "The Phantom", a masked avenger.
+In the early 16th century, a young boy helplessly witnesses his father killed by Kabai Sengh, the vicious pirate leader of the Sengh Brotherhood, who attacked their ship.
+The boy jumps overboard and is washed ashore on Bengalla, an Asian island where local tribesmen find him and take him to their village.
+There he is given the Skull Ring, swears to devote his life to resisting vice and enforcing virtue, and as an adult, adopts the identity of "The Phantom", a masked avenger.
 The role of The Phantom is passed on from father to son through 400 years, leading people to believe in a single, immortal figure.

 In 1938, Kit Walker, the 21st Phantom, finds Quill leading a group of grave robbers in the jungle.
 They are searching a burial place for one of the Skulls of Touganda, which grants its owner a tremendously destructive power.
 The Phantom saves the native boy they kidnapped to be their guide and captures Quill's men, leaving them for the Jungle Patrol to pick up.
 Revealed to be a Sengh Brotherhood member and the man who killed Kit's father - whose ghost frequently appears to give Kit advice - Quill flees with the Skull and returns to the United States.

-In New York City, Kit's college ex-girlfriend, Diana Palmer, is a frequent traveler whose uncle, Dave Palmer, is the famous owner of the World Tribune newspaper.
+In New York City, Kit's college girlfriend, Diana Palmer, is a frequent traveler whose uncle, Dave Palmer, is the famous owner of the World Tribune newspaper.
 The paper has been investigating power-hungry businessman Xander Drax, a shady character with a reputation for dealing with criminals.
 Palmer has uncovered Drax's connection to a mysterious spider web symbol, which he traces back to the Bengalla Jungle.
-He sends Diana to investigate but makes the mistake of telling New York's corrupt police commissioner, who is allied with Drax, of Diana's trip.
+He sends Diana to investigate but makes the mistake of telling New York's treacherous police commissioner, who is allied with Drax, of Diana's trip.
 Drax's female air pirates led by femme fatale, Sala, hijack the plane; Diana is abducted and taken to their waterfront base in Bengalla.
 Having been informed of Diana's abduction by the Jungle Patrol's captain, Phillip Horton, the Phantom rescues her and escapes from Quill and his men to his headquarters, the Skull Cave.